RucuLabs/ruconnect/README.md

 ## Why?
 RuConnects is a platform designed to facilitate connections between your small development team and the people you collaborate with, even when they use different communication channels such as Discord or Email.

+## What?
+You can connect:
+- Any ammount of emails you want
+- Any ammount of discord channels you want

+With:
+- One telegram group

 ## Dependencies
 - Python 3.11.3
 - Discord.py